 Effect on Grades

-It’s not just alcohol abuse that’s problematic on college campuses—other substances are abused as well.
-One such drug is Adderall, which is a stimulant ADHD medication often dubbed a “study drug” by college students.
+One such drug is Adderall, which is a stimulant ADHD medication often dubbed a “study drug” by college students, since it’s often used to boost concentration and mental stamina while studying.

-A study published by the Journal of Clinical Psychiatry showed that the use of Adderall, primarily without a prescription, is a growing problem among young adults.
+The use of Adderall, primarily without a prescription, is a growing problem among young adults.
 Drugs like Adderall can create a euphoric high, especially when large amounts are used.
 They can also help students focus and stay awake for long periods.

-Unfortunately, there are serious potential side effects including the possibility of heart attack, stroke and mental health problems like the development of depression or symptoms of anxiety.
+Unfortunately, there are serious potential side effects, including the possibility of heart attack, stroke, and mental health problems like the development of depression or symptoms of anxiety.

 - Benzodiazepines such as Xanax

-- Opioid pain medications like oxycodone and hydrocodone
+- Synthetic drugs such as synthetic marijuana, and opioid pain medications like oxycodone and hydrocodone

-Why Do College Students Abuse Substances?
+How do College Students Abuse Drugs?

 Some of the warning signs that the use of drugs or alcohol could be spiraling into something problematic include:

-- Drinking more than intended regularly—for example, setting a limit of one or two drinks and consistently going over that
+- Drinking more than intended regularly - for example, setting a limit of one or two drinks and consistently going over that

 - Developing tolerance and needing larger amounts of drugs or alcohol to get the same effects